rwmurdoch/argonnesoils2017tutorial/trimble-NCBI-lesson.rst

     http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=CP001226.1&rettype=fasta

 Take a look at it.
-You can see the genbank formatted genome `here <http://www.ncbi.nlm.nih.gov/nuccore/CP001226.1>`_.
+You can see the genbank formatted genome [here](http://www.ncbi.nlm.nih.gov/nuccore/CP001226.1).

 Other data formats of the same data are availabile.
 The following URL will give you a genbank file::